 City of Cambridge

-The fall leaf pickup begins in October and continues on a weekly basis according to the schedule below.
-City residents are encouraged to follow the 4-Step Leaf Collection Program outlined below to properly collect and dispose of leaves throughout the City.
+The fall leaf pickup begins mid-October and continues weekly according to the schedule below.
+City of Cambridge residents are encouraged to follow the 4-Step Leaf Collection Program outlined below to properly collect and dispose of leaves throughout the city.

-STEP 1: Be a resident that’s actively participating in the City’s trash collection program.
-It’s a must!
-Contact the Department of Public Works (DPW) at 410-228-1955 if you’re not already an active participant.
+STEP 1: Be a resident that is actively participating in the City of Cambridge’s trash collection program.
+Contact the Department of Public Works (DPW) at 410-228-1955 if you are not already an active participant.

-STEP 2: Bag your leaves using 30-gallon trash bags.
-Residents are allowed to dispose of up to 10 leaf bags per residence per week.
+STEP 2: Bag your leaves using biodegradable or compostable ADSM 64 bags, paper leaf bags, or hard open containers.
+Residents are allowed to dispose of up to 20 (30 gallon) leaf bags per residence, per week.

-STEP 3: Call DPW the Friday prior to be placed on the list for the upcoming pickup day (410-228-1955).
-Let the City know that you’re putting in time doing yard work that weekend and your bagged leaves will be on the curb ready for pickup.
+STEP 3: Call DPW the Friday prior to being placed on the list for the upcoming pickup day at (410-228-1955).
+Let the City know that your bagged leaves will be on the curb ready for pickup on your next scheduled day.

 STEP 4: Follow this schedule for leaf pickup.
-The pickup schedule is divided into Wards – check this map to see what Ward you live in.
+The pickup schedule is divided into Wards.
+If you are unsure of the ward you live in, contact DPW at 410-228-1955.
 Place your leaf bags on the curb (not in the street) the night before your scheduled pickup.

 - MONDAYS: Wards 1, 2 and 3